montanablood27/team-open/david.md

 shortprofile: |
   Professor David Lippman has saved students a million dollars.
 David co-wrote two math textbooks and built iMathAS, a free, open-source math assessment and course platform.
 Nearly all of his work is licensed under a Creative Commons BY-SA license, allowing others to access, reuse, and edit his work for free.

-  Unlike traditional publishers that won’t publish known textbook errors out of fear of compromising their business, David wants edits.
-“Whatever I create’s not going to be perfect.
-So I want to make sure that people have the ability to make changes and improvements, and hopefully contribute back.”
-One volunteer once contributed a thousand copy edits -- for free.
-“He wouldn’t have done that for a traditional textbook,” says David.
+  Unlike traditional publishers that won't publish known textbook errors out of fear of compromising their business, David wants edits.
+"Whatever I create's not going to be perfect.
+So I want to make sure that people have the ability to make changes and improvements, and hopefully contribute back."
+One volunteer once contributed a thousand copy edits --- for free.
+"He wouldn't have done that for a traditional textbook."
 ---

 One day last year, David Lippman got an interesting Google Alert.
 1,300 miles away, [fellow math professor James Sousa had created free video tutorials](http://creativecommons.org/weblog/entry/37647) for almost every example question in David's basic math textbook.
 James did all of that without asking for David's permission: *David had already given permission* by licensing his work under a Creative Commons license.